XerckM/SEC504-Ranges.io-CTF/orders.issplaylist.com/walkthrough.md

 I tried running it directly against the base site URL, but it came back saying the target was not vulnerable.
 For a moment I thought maybe I had gone down the wrong path, but then I realized I was probably missing a critical detail.

-After carefully re-reading the exploit script, I noticed that it specifically mentioned needing a **`.action` endpoint**.
-Sure enough, in the commented area of the exploit there was an example URL:
+After googling more about the exploit script, I found out that it mentioned needing a **`.action` endpoint**.
+Sure enough, in the commented area of the exploit script in **ClippedBin** there was the target URL left by the previous attackers:

 ```
 http://orders.issplaylist.com/showcase/help.action